miguelmoreto/labcontrole/README.md

 ## About

-Labcontrole is written in Python 2.7 language.
+Labcontrole is written originaly in Python 2.7 language.
+Now it is ported to python 3.

 It depends on the folowing python packges:
 * Matplotlib
 * Scipy
 * Numpy
-* Pyqt4
+* Pyqt5

+## Developers

+Labcontrole was created and is maintained by professor Miguel Moreto from Federal University of Santa Catarina, Florianópolis, SC, Brazil.

+Contributors:
+* Anderson Livramento, Florianópolis, SC, Brazil.